BlueBrain/BlueCelluLab/README.rst

 Citation
 ========

-When using the BlueCelluLab software for your research, please cite the following reference (including for poster presentations).
-If you need to cite a specific version, use the DOI provided in Zenodo, which you can access via the "Cite this repository" button at the top of the repository page.
+When using the BlueCelluLab software for your research, please cite the following reference (including for poster presentations):

 `BlueCelluLab: Biologically Detailed Neural Network Experimentation API <https://doi.org/10.21105/joss.07026>`_.